josehoras/Self-Driving-Car-Nanodegree-Capstone/README.md

 - `/image_color`: provides an image stream from the car's camera.
 - `/vehicle/traffic_lights`: provides the (x, y, z) coordinates of all traffic lights.

 This node will find the waypoint of the closest traffic light in front of the car.
 This point will be described by its index counted from the car (e.g.: the number 12 waypoint ahead of the car position).
 Then, the state of the traffic light will be acquired from the camera image in `/image_color` using the classifier implementation in `tl_classifier.py`.
-If the traffic light is red, it will publish the waypoint index into the `/traffic_waypoint` topic
+If the traffic light is red, it will publish the waypoint index into the `/traffic_waypoint` topic.
+This information will be taken by the Planning subsystem to define the desired velocity at the next sequence of waypoints.

 #### Planning (waypoint_updater.py)